 These group meetings are available to students regardless of current academic standing and provide an overview of services at Manchester Community College.
 Our aim is to ensure all students are successful and have the tools they need to graduate.

-To register for the next Tools for Success group meeting, please use the link below:
+To attend the next Tools for Success group meeting, please register now.

 Cumulative Grade Point Average (GPA), as well as academic progress, can affect academic standing.
 Based on cumulative GPA, a student’s academic standing is in jeopardy if: